BMCARDONA/bmcardona.github.io/_posts/2023-04-05-infrastructure-cheatsheet.md

 ## Nightly Routine
-- Use a time-blocking journal to plan for tomorrow. ([This](https://www.amazon.com/Time-Block-Planner-Daily-Method-Distracted/dp/0593192052) journal has been helpful to me.)
+- Use a time-blocking planner to plan for tomorrow. ([This](https://www.timeblockplanner.com) planner has been helpful to me.)
 - Brush teeth after dinner to avoid late-night eating.
 - After time blocking ends, schedule rest of day.
 (The latter portion should used for shallow work, as opposed to [deep work](https://calnewport.com/some-notes-on-deep-working/).)
 - Prepare tomorrow's clothes.